AnjaliR2206/AnjaliRai/README.md

 # i have better understanding agile methodology using scrum including functational testing, regression testing, mobile testing, sanity testing , smoke testing, adhoc testing , explotatory testing in various environments like development env, SIT env and UAT env.
 # I' m skilled in creating detailed test plans, designing test case, executing tes case and documneting and raising defect using defect managment tools.
 # I closely work with Devlopers and BA to understand expected behaviour of product and ensure effective communication & timely delivery of high quality software.
+# Thank you for considering my application.
+# I look forward to discussing further how many skills, experience and dedication to quality assurance can contribute to the success of your Organization.